NPMoran/trophic-personalities_2020/README.md

 # trophic-personalities_2020

-This respository contains datasets and code relating to the experimental study "Quantification of among-individual behavioural and trophic variation the invasive round goby" Nicholas P. Moran, Jane Behrens
+This respository contains datasets and code relating to the experimental study "Quantification of among-individual behavioural and trophic variation the invasive round goby" [Anonymised]

 The main scripts are :
 - 1-preliminary_processing.R, including data preparation and checks.